techboyg5/dynamic-data-attributes/README.md

 ### addDataAttr (name, value)

 Adds a new data attribute.
+You can also use it to change an existing data attribute.

 Parameters: